ultraembedded/cores/sdram/README.md

 Verified under simulation against a couple of SDRAM models and on the miniSpartan6+ board which features the AS4C16M16S.

-The supplied testbench works with the free version Modelsim.
+The supplied testbench works with the free version of Modelsim.

 ##### Configuration
 * SDRAM_MHZ - Clock speed (verified with 50MHz & 100MHz)